orchitech/redmine_reformat/README.md

     when chaining with external converters.
 See below for details.
   - `LinkRewriter` - useful for refactoring Redmine project structure (renaming, merging).
 See below for details.
-  - `Ws` - calls an external web service, providing input in the POST body and expecting converted output in the response body.
+  - `Ws` - calls an external web service, providing input in the request body and expecting converted output in the response body.
   - Feel free to submit more :)
 - Conversions can be chained - e.g. convert Atlassian Wiki Markup (roughly similar